Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Introduction

 Furthermore, in the previous paper of the series~\cite{trfree6}, we designed a $3$-coloring algorithm for graphs with almost all faces of length $4$.
 A graph $H$ is a \emph{quadrangulation} of a surface $\Sigma$ if all faces of $H$ are closed $2$-cell and have length $4$ (in particular, the boundary of $\Sigma$ is formed by a set of pairwise vertex-disjoint cycles in $H$, called the \emph{boundary cycles} of $H$).
 A vertex of $G$ contained in the boundary of $\Sigma$ is called a \emph{boundary vertex}.

-\begin{theorem}[{\cite[Theorem~1.3]{trfree6}}] For every surface $\Sigma$ and integer $k$, there exists a linear-time algorithm with input \begin{itemize} \item $G$: a quadrangulation of $\Sigma$ with at most $k$ boundary vertices, and \item $\psi$: a $3$-coloring of the boundary cycles of $G$, \end{itemize} which correctly decides whether there exists a $3$-coloring $\varphi$ of $G$ such that $\varphi(v)=\psi(v)$ for every boundary vertex $v$ of $G$.
+\begin{theorem}[{\cite[Theorem~1.3]{trfree6}}] For every surface $\Sigma$ and integer $k$, there exists a linear-time algorithm with input \begin{itemize} \item $G$: a quadrangulation of $\Sigma$ with at most $k$ boundary vertices, and \item $\psi$: a function from boundary vertices of $G$ to $\{1,2,3\}$, \end{itemize} which correctly decides whether there exists a $3$-coloring $\varphi$ of $G$ such that $\varphi(v)=\psi(v)$ for every boundary vertex $v$ of $G$.
 In the affirmative case, the algorithm also outputs such a coloring $\varphi$. \end{theorem}

 By combining Theorems~\ref{thm:ctvrty} and \ref{thm-quadalg}, we obtain a straightforward algorithm to test $3$-colorability of a triangle-free graph embedded in a fixed surface, at least under the assumption that all $4$-cycles in $G$ bound $2$-cell faces---enumerate all subgraphs $H$ of $G$ such that